John-Da/DetectTO-Mobile-WebBased-App/README.md

 <h2>🚀 Usage: After Downloading the Repo</h2>

+> Testing on a simulator is recommended.
+Unexpected crashes may occur when running the app on a physical device through the Expo app.

 > Camera mode will be added soon.

 > Some HTML templates ( Input / Result ) are provided to test directly on Flask Server.